nikcleju/DSP_Course/Lectures/04_FrequencyAnalysis.md

 - You can't.
 You need to surround $x$ with infinitely long zeros

-- You can only surrounf it with many zeros, but still finite
+- You can only surround it with many zeros, but still finite

 - Do this with `fft(x, 100000)` (DFT in N=100000 points)